 'Former directorships (last 3 years)' quoted above are directorships held in the last 3 years for listed entities only and excludes directorships of all other types of entities, unless otherwise stated.

-Interests in shares and options are as at the date of this report.
+'Interests in shares' and 'interests in rights' are as at the date of this report.

 Company Secretary